VinSevilla/ai110-module3show-musicrecommendersimulation-starter/model_card.md

 - What assumptions does it make about the user
 - Is this for real users or classroom exploration

 This is a classroom project that recommends songs based on a user's taste profile.
 You give it a genre, a mood, and some numeric targets like energy level, and it finds the songs in the catalog that match most closely.
 It assumes the user already knows what they like and can describe it.
-This isn't meant for real users — it's just for learning how recommender systems work under the hood.
+This isn't meant as a professional product for real users but it's a good resource for practicing how recommender systems work under the hood.

 ---